pniewiejski/knowledge/HowToPeople/InfluencePeopleNotes.md

 > “If you argue and rankle and contradict, you may achieve a victory sometimes; but it will be an
 > empty victory because you will never get your oponent’s good will. ~ Benjamin Franklin

+✨ **Magic phrase:** Well, now, look.
+I thought otherwise but I may be wrong.
+I frequently am.
+And if I am wrong, I want to be put right.
+Let's examine the facts.

 #### Welcome the disagreement.

 > “When two partners always agree, one of them is not necessary”.